Everything You Need To Know About Sprint Project Management

 In a sprint, the team sets objectives and agendas and carries out production and implementation in a short and manageable duration of time.
 Essentially, the main target is broken down into smaller, more specific targets, making the larger goal more attainable.

-The Role of Sprints in Project Management
+The Role of Sprints In Project Management

 When a project is separated into smaller pieces, it helps in delivering working software more frequently.
 The scrum framework follows the ideas of transparency, adaptation and planning, and with the help of sprints, it becomes easier to maintain these values.